conanite/nydp/README.md

 ==> 42
 ```

-`ns` is just a plain old ruby hash, mapping ruby symbols to nydp symbols for quick lookup at nydp compile-time.
+`ns` is a Nydp::Namespace object, mapping ruby symbols to nydp symbols for quick lookup at nydp compile-time.
 The nydp symbols maintain the values of global variables, including all builtin functions and any other functions defined using `def`.

-You can maintain multiple `ns` instances without mutual interference.
-In other words, assigning global variables while one `ns` is in scope will not affect the values of variables in any other `ns` (unless you've specifically arranged it to be so by duplicating namespaces or some such sorcery).
-This allows you exploit `'nydp` in a multi-tenant architectural scenario, where one client's custom scripts cannot interfere with those of another client.
+Nydp is designed to operate in a multi-tenant architectural context, so you can instantiate multiple Namespace instances, where each tenant applies their own custom scripts ; such scripts will not interfere with one another (unless you've specifically arranged it to be so by duplicating namespaces or some such sorcery).

 #### Facing the Truth